PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Auditory Perception & Learning.md

 ## Datalab Preparation 2/2
 3. Add a second ear leading up to the auditory context to your flowchart.
 4. Imagine that a sound cello is playing a sound below 3000 hertz to the right of you.
-Run it through you flowchart, does the informational processing hold up?
+Run it through you flowchart, does the informational processing flow hold up?
 5. Imagine that a sound violin is playing a sound above 3000 hertz to the left of you.
-Run it through you flowchart, does the informational processing hold up?
+Run it through you flowchart, does the informational processing flow hold up?
+6. Create a new file you call Vision_Auditory_Cognition_Flowchart.
+Merge your flowchart from cognition fundamentals from block B with your auditory flowchart.
+You flowchart should be able to describe the informational proccessing of both visual and auditory queues.
+Ask yourself the questions:
-6. Take a look at your flowchart from last block and figure 8.
-How does information flow from the long- and short-term memory?
-How is it modulated by attention?
-Have you got all information flows covered?
+- How does information flow from the long- and short-term memory?
+- How is it modulated by attention?
+- Have you got all information flows you learned about up untill now covered?

 <img src="./assets/FullCognitiveSystem.jpg" alt="FullCognitiveSystem" width="900"/>